 Summer in Kansas City officially starts with the Memorial Day weekend, ushering a season of huge, yearly blowouts with Celebration at the Station.
 Summertime can also get hot in the city.
 Meteorologists pointed out that the hottest period for the city historically happens from July 15 through July 30, with an average high of 89 degrees Fahrenheit.
 The temperature can go higher than that, though.
 The highest ever recorded in Kansas City, in fact, was on August 14, 1936, with 113 degrees Fahrenheit.

-With the mercury rising during the summer, homeowners should take steps to keep their house stay cool without skyrocketing their energy bill.
+During warm temperatures, homeowners should take steps to keep their house stay cool without skyrocketing their energy bill.
 Here’s how you can get your home ready for the season’s heat:

 Paint Your Roof White